TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

    :align: center

-   Figure 2-7: in the classic software development exist a strict isolation between the Development- and the Testphase.
+   Figure 2-7: in the classic software development exist a strict isolation between the Development- and the Test- phase.

 By using Test-Driven Development (TDD) these problems should be solved.
 Tests could be fast completed and reproducible.
 These increases the developers